edannenberg/kubler/README.md

 An ebuild can be found at https://github.com/edannenberg/kubler-overlay/

-Add the overlay and install as usual:
+Add the overlay (see link for instructions) and install as usual:

     emerge -av kubler